stefonarch/LXQt-Wayland-files/README.md

 ```
 ### Telegram does not open multimedia files

-If images and video do not open: unset "animation"" and eventually "opengl" in Preferences > Advanced
+If images and video do not open: unset "animation"" and eventually "opengl" in `Preferences > Advanced`.